lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 ## Conclusion

 I created a decent model with minimal effort that sounded like I could sing across languages with perfect pitch.
 This technology is super easy to use and will only get easier.
-The music industry will be fine - they will cash in on this technology, and the demand for human-made music will continue.
+The music industry will be fine - they will likely cash in on it, and the demand for human-made music will continue.
 Still, deep fakes will be an increasingly significant problem for society, and we should be aware of how capable the tools are right now.